The Criterion Collection: Licenses

-Some previously licensed Criterion Collection titles, such as The Harder They Come (1972), are now commercially unavailable as new product, and are only available in resale (used) form.
-Titles such as RoboCop (1987), Hard Boiled (1992), The Killer (1989) and Ran (1985) became unavailable when their publishing licenses expired or when Criterion published improved versions, such as those for Beauty and the Beast (1946), M (1931), The Wages of Fear (1953) and Seven Samurai (1954).
+Some previously licensed Criterion Collection titles, such The Harder They Come (1972), have gone out of print.
+Titles such as RoboCop (1987), Hard Boiled (1992), The Killer (1989), and Grand Illusion (1937) became unavailable when their publishing licenses expired or when Criterion published improved versions, such as those for Beauty and the Beast (1946), M (1931), The Wages of Fear (1953), and Seven Samurai (1954).
 As of October 2023, over 200 of the 384 titles from the List of Criterion Collection Laserdisc releases have been re-released.

 Another example is the film Charade (1963), which had become a public-domain property for lacking the legally-required copyright notice.
 Criterion produced a restored edition under license from Universal Pictures for the initial edition and for the later anamorphic widescreen re-release edition of the film.

 Periodically, Criterion releases material on DVD and Blu-ray disc licensed from the studios with whom the company had previously dealt (such as Universal's and Terry Gilliam's 1985 film Brazil); these new releases are generally undertaken on a case-by-case basis.

-Criterion released its first Walt Disney Pictures title, Andrew Stanton's WALL-E, in 2022.
+Criterion released its first Walt Disney Pictures title, Andrew Stanton's WALL-E (2008), in 2022.
 This was not the result of an ongoing deal between Disney (who has maintained a relationship with the distributor for titles from Touchstone Pictures and, since 2019, 20th Century Studios) and Criterion, but rather licensed as a one-off, with Stanton approaching Criterion and "wanting to be part of the club".

+In 2023, Criterion announced it would be working with Janus Films to create Janus Contemporaries, a home-video line for first-run international releases.

+Representation

+Beginning in 2018 via streaming service FilmStruck, Criterion started offering curated film collections organized around queer themes for the month of June in recognition of Pride Month.
+Since FilmStruck shut down in November 2018 and Criterion debuted its own streaming service, The Criterion Channel, in April 2019, Criterion now offers dozens of queer features, documentaries, and shorts for Pride Month each year.

+In 2020, after a The New York Times article titled “How the Criterion Collection Crops Out African-American Directors” was published, Peter Becker, Criterion’s president at the time, admitted to what he called his “blind spots.”
+Subsequently, and in response to the murder of George Floyd, Becker said in a 2024 interview with The NYT, the company would correct course.
+Since then, it has released additional films by Steve McQueen and Ousmane Sembène as well as added films from Marlon Riggs, Cheryl Dunye, and others.

 Formats

 All Criterion titles are numbered, which is shown on the bottom of the spine of the packaging.
-Though the bulk of Criterion's catalog is of live-action films, they have also released animated films (such as Akira, Fantastic Planet, Fantastic Mr. Fox and WALL-E), television series (such as Tanner '88, Fishing with John and select episodes of I Love Lucy and The Addams Family) and music videos (Beastie Boys Video Anthology).
+Though the bulk of Criterion's catalog is of live-action films, they have also released animated films (such as Fantastic Planet, Fantastic Mr. Fox, WALL-E, and Flow), television series (such as Tanner '88, Fishing with John, and select episodes of I Love Lucy and The Addams Family), and music videos (Beastie Boys Video Anthology).